If you’ve ever been on a long drive on I-5 or the 101 Freeway, you’ve probably kept a watchful eye out for a cop with a radar device pointed at you.

 One major drawback of the radar detector is the increasing popularity of radar technology in society in general.
 Automatic doors, traffic signals, and your fellow drivers all take advantage of this technology.

-It’s very possible your radar detector will give you false alarms as it comes into contact with these devices.
+It’s possible your radar detector will give you false alarms as it comes into contact with these devices.
 Over time, the use of radar will only continue to increase.
 So factor in that margin of error as you’re making a purchasing decision.

 If you frequently drive in areas with a high radar concentration, you’re likely not to pay attention to every alert your radar detector gives you.
 And if you’re not paying attention to it, what’s the point of having it?